·

 22#.
 Recessed Baseboard LED Strips

 Install low-glare LED strips along the baseboards to guide your path through the dining room with a soft, ethereal glow at night.
-This architectural lighting adds a sense of safety and a high-end “boutique hotel” vibe to your grounded home.
+This architectural lighting adds a sense of safety and a high-end, “boutique hotel” vibe to your grounded home.

 23#.
 Natural Linen Table Runners